raul23/clustering-text/README.rst

    lsa = make_pipeline(TruncatedSVD(n_components=100), Normalizer(copy=False))
    X_lsa = lsa.fit_transform(X_tfidf)

+If I don't do any shuffling and still use 100 components for ``TruncatedSVD``, I don't get the segmention fault error.

-If I use 101 or less than 100 components, I don't get these memory-related errors.
+If I use 101 or less than 100 components while also performing shuffling, I don't get these memory-related errors.
 Maybe the way I do the shuffling of the dataset consumes too much memory but it is still odd that if I use exactly 100 components for ``TruncatedSVD``, I get ``Segmentation fault: 11``.

 Also I can use 100 components for ``TruncatedSVD`` when `clustering Wikipedia pages <#results-of-clustering-wikipedia-pages>`_ and I don't get any of these errors.
 Maybe because the `Wikipedia dataset
-<#2-clustering-wikipedia-pages>`_ is a little bit than half the size than the `one <#clustering-ebooks-pdf-djvu>`_ used for ebooks.
+<#2-clustering-wikipedia-pages>`_ is a little bit less than half the size of the `one <#clustering-ebooks-pdf-djvu>`_ used for ebooks.

 However, later in the code, when hashed vectors are computed, I use 100 components for ``TruncatedSVD`` and I don't get any error with this part of the code: